Brahma Purana: Content

 The Brahma Purana dedicates a majority of its chapters to describing the geography, temples and scenes around the Godavari river and of Odisha.

-The text is notable for dedicating over 60% of its chapters on description of geography and holy sites of Godavari River Region, as well as places in and around modern Odisha, and tributaries of Chambal River in Rajasthan.
-These travel guide-like sections are non-sectarian, and celebrates sites and temples related to Vishnu, Shiva, Devi and Surya.
+A defining characteristic of the Brahma Purana is its extensive focus on sacred geography (kṣetra and tīrtha), particularly across Godavari River basin, the coastal region of Odisha, regions around Chambal tributaries.
+Rather than promoting an exclusive sectarian theology, these sections present a synthetic framework honoring sites associated with Vishnu (particularly Jagannatha at Puri), Shiva, Surya (including the Konark region), and the goddess Devi.
 The coverage of Jagannath (Krishna, Vishnu-related) temples, however, is larger than the other three, leading scholars to the hypothesis that the authors of extant manuscripts may have been authors belonging to Vaishnavism.
 Its presentation of the Konark Sun Temple is notable.

 The text also describes the Seven Continents (Sapta-Dvipa) and sub-continents of the world, though some other land mass are not mentioned, those which are mentioned are called: